Autism Awareness Month

 This demographic diversity is a defining part of ASU Online’s program.
 In addition to synchronous online classes, students in the program hold separate online meetings in groups of three to six to discuss their experiences and takeaways from their individual practicums.
 This small-group learning breeds unique ways of developing treatment plans and educational strategies.
 It also provides students in remote areas who don’t know individuals with autism the opportunity to learn from the experiences of other students.

 The program also focuses on how to provide resources and education to family members and loved-ones of those with autism, who do not always have the same skills to determine good information from bad information.
 “The big issue is that we need to support everyone that supports any individual with autism, as well as supporting the individual themselves.”

-As understanding of autism has become more nuanced, so have the approaches in educating and caring for those affected by it.
+As our understanding of autism has become more nuanced, so have the approaches in educating and caring for those affected by it.
 The job outlook for those entering special education is bright—expected to grow by 6 percent by 2024 according to the Bureau of Labor Statistics.
-But no longer is autism education the just responsibility of parents and special education teachers, but a wider group, one that includes physicians, psychologists, paraprofessionals, curriculum specialists, and those who want to educate themselves to be allies to this community.
+But no longer is autism education just the responsibility of parents and special education teachers, but a wider group, one that includes physicians, psychologists, paraprofessionals, curriculum specialists, and those who want to educate themselves to be allies to this community.